pjsherpa/Team-Profile-Generator/README.md

 ### Project Description:

 This project demonstrates how we can Build a simple team profile using backend development.
 The Directory Struture format created and using parent class as a blueprint to build a more structured and organised folder for our codes.
-This assignment was a good build up for demonstrating a programming paradigm also known as OOP.
-This is built on the idea of "objects," which are capable of holding both code and data in the form of fields and procedures, respectively.
-Objects frequently have procedures connected to them that have access to and control over the data fields of the object.

 ### Installation:
 npm i